 A lot of people feel intimidated to share about what is going on with their digestive system.
 It is almost like women having periods, kinda challenging to share with people.
 Most people keep it to themselves until there is a serious problem.

 doctors usually ask the same questions

 When anyone gets a proctology related consultation, doctors usually ask the same sets of questions to locate the problem area and then prepare for the next steps.
-These questions collect data that can be recorded daily or as much as it happens.
-Some people forget the frequency or symptoms in general and this adds extra time during an appointment.
+These questions collect data that can be recorded daily, or as much as it happens.
+Some people may have trouble remembering the frequency or symptoms they've experienced which can result in wasted time during an appointment.